 - IF USING RICE NOODLES/SPAGHETTI: cook according to the package and set aside.

-- Heat a large skillet for 2-3 minutes, then add olive oil and let it heat for a minute.
-Next, add yellow onion, garlic and ginger with a small splash of water (this helps it avoid burning) and saute for 5 minutes, stirring frequently.
+- Heat a olive oil in a large skillet over medium heat for 2-3 minutes.
+Next, add yellow onion, garlic, and ginger with a small splash of water; this helps it avoid burning.
+Saute for 5 minutes, stirring frequently.

 - Add the ground beef to the skillet with salt and pepper to taste.
-Use a wooden spoon to break up the ground meat and cook, stirring frequently, until all the beef is cooked through and no longer pink in color.
+Use a wooden spoon to break up the ground meat and cook, stirring frequently, until all the meat is no longer pink in color.

 - IF USING SOBA NOODLES: Add the soba noodles and cook according to the package (you just need a little bit of oil to get them going, break them up with your spatula as they cook for a few minutes).
 When finished, remove from the pan.